 - Hexadecimal does this too in season 4.
-She is the only one that can stop Daemon's infection from destoying the entire Net, but only goes through with it because destroying the Net means destroying Bob.
+She is the only one that can stop Daemon's infection from destroying the entire Net but only goes through with it because destroying the Net means destroying Bob.
 She even tells Dot to take care of Bob right before performing her Heroic Sacrifice.

 - Total Drama:

 - Cody.
 He liked Gwen but didn't know that Gwen was clearly the Official Couple with his friend Trent.
 Once he figured it out, though, he decided to help set them up together.
 This is averted in Season 3.
 By this point, Gwen and Trent have broken up, and Cody makes it clear that he's hoping she'll give him another chance.
 However, he's once again oblivious to the fact that she likes somebody else—Duncan, a friend of hers who's Troubled, but Cute at best and a Jerkass at worst, and already involved with someone else.
 When the two secretly kiss in the bathroom and later get found out, Cody's reaction is to punch Duncan in the face and continue flirting with Gwen.

 - In Pahkitew Island, Ella gets her heart broken when she finds out that Dave likes Sky instead of her.
 When Sky asks her what's wrong Ella tells her about Dave's feelings without any hint of bitterness.